Bhutan: Road

 The Lateral Road is Bhutan's primary east–west corridor, connecting the towns of Phuentsholing in the southwest to Trashigang in the east.
 Notable settlements that the Lateral Road runs through directly are Wangdue Phodrang and Trongsa.
-The Lateral Road also has spurs connecting to the capital Thimphu and other population centers such as Paro and Punakha.
+The Lateral Road also has spurs connecting to the capital Thimphu and other population centres such as Paro and Punakha.
 As with other roads in Bhutan, the Lateral Road presents serious safety concerns due to pavement conditions, sheer drops, hairpin turns, weather, and landslides.

 Since 2014, road widening has been a priority across Bhutan, in particular for the north-east–west highway from Trashigang to Dochula.
 The widening project is expected to be completed by the end of 2017 and will make road travel across the country substantially faster and more efficient.
 In addition, it is projected that the improved road conditions will encourage more tourism in the more inaccessible eastern region of Bhutan.
 Currently, the road conditions appear to be deterring tourists from visiting Bhutan due to the increased instances of road blocks, landslides, and dust disruption caused by the widening project.